 8. Are you attracted to him?

-This may seem like a ridiculous question to ask, but in conversations with some of my friends over the years, they’ve admitted to feeling like they’ve had to date someone just because the guy is interested in them.
+This may seem like a ridiculous question to ask, but in conversations with some of my friends over the years, they’ve admitted to feeling obliged to date someone just because the guy was interested in them.
 I’ve even heard friends say they think they should date a guy because he’s told her ‘God told me we’re going to get married’ (this is seriously creepy - guys, please don’t do this!)

-My friends have told me they’ve thought ‘maybe he’ll grow on me’.
+My friends have even confided in me that they’ve thought ‘he’ll grow on me’.
 I don’t think I have to explain to you what it feels like to be attracted to someone.
-But you when you’re physically (and emotionally) attracted to a guy.
+But you know when you’re physically (and emotionally) attracted to a guy.
 Please don’t throw yourself into a relationship with someone because you feel obliged to or because you think it’s somehow ‘the right or honourable’ thing to do.
-Because in the end, if you’re not really into him, then you’re not really respecting him or yourself at all.
+Because, in the end, if you’re not really into him, then you’re not really respecting him or yourself at all.
 He deserves someone who’s attracted to him and so do you.

 I hope these eight questions have got you thinking about the guy you’re dating or the kind of guy you’d like to marry in the future.
 Of course, they aren’t hard and fast rules, but a guide to help you navigate finding ‘the one’ with a wisdom.